intel/gbs/docs/GBS.rst

  upstream/1.2.6
  upstream/1.2.7

-**NOTE** gbs currently automatically merges the new upstream version to your master branch.
+**Note** Currently, GBS automatically merges the new upstream version to your master branch.
 Thus, you need to update the version number in your spec file accordingly.

 Tracking remote git
 ```````````````````

-In this model you directly track a remote (git) repository - you shouldn't use gbs import at all.
+In this model, you directly track a remote (git) repository.
+You shouldn't use GBS import at all.
-GBS only needs to now the name of the upstream branch and the format of the upstream release tags.
+GBS needs to know only the name of the upstream branch and the format of the upstream release tags.
 These are package dependent information so you should configure them in a package-specific .gbs.conf
 in the master branch.
 An example for starting a package from scratch, again: